Michieljoris/couchapi/README.md

 * Test in nodejs
 * Test changes feed
 * Test continuous replication
+* Cancel replications for pouch
+* Implement seemless emulation, to erase all difference between pouch and couch from a api point of view.
 * Test conflicts and resolution
 * Finish and write proper tests.